dddappp/A-Solana-Demo/README.md

 # A Solana Demo

-This is a proof of concept for developing Solana programs using dddappp low-code tool.
+This is a proof of concept for developing Solana programs using [dddappp](https://www.dddappp.org) low-code tool.

-This PoC version of dddappp tool is simple and has very limited support for the DDDML specification.
+This Solana PoC version of dddappp tool is simple and has very limited support for the DDDML specification.

-But with it, we can believe that if the Solana version of the dddappp CLI has the features that the Move version already has, it can be an amazing improvement in development efficiency when developing certain applications.
+But with it, we can believe that if the Solana version of the dddappp CLI has the features that the [Move version](https://www.dddappp.org/#our-product) already has, it can be an amazing improvement in development efficiency when developing certain applications.

-We built a side-project in Aptos' Singapore Hackathon, called Move Forms, which is a no-code tool based on dddappp Move version, and won second place.

-Based on our current Solana PoC version, we have already enabled community partners to build a Web3 native form tool called [Solana Forms](https://github.com/dddappp/solana-forms-demo).

 ## Prerequisites